 The International Queer Tango Celebration in Bochum, Germany (June)

-Germany has joined the tango fan club by throwing its first-ever queer tango festival this year.
+Germany has a fantastic queer tango festival.
 Their slogan ‘When tango met freedom…queer tango was born' – is truly inspiring!
 We love it because it perfectly encapsulates the feeling that the tango gives: exuberant liberation!

 This festival has 8 workshops, a panel discussion, 2 dance lessons and 5 milongas devoted to it.